donfanning/n7/README.md

 Features
 ---------
   - It's just Bash.
-It should run anywhere with Bash + GNU Coreutils + OpenSSL.
+It should run on any POSIX-compliant system with Bash + GNU Coreutils + OpenSSH + OpenSSL installed.

   - Use it as a SSH-in-a-loop for running commands over multiple hosts in parallel.